 Most people don't know this, but I'll let you in on a secret: Twin Cities Habitat has volunteer opportunities year-round!
-In fact, you can build on a Habitat home on Saturdays in the winter, which isn't available in the summer.
+In fact, you can build on a Habitat home on Saturdays in the winter, which typically isn't available in the summer.
 But don't worry—you won't have to be out in the snow.
 Volunteering at a Habitat home in the winter is all inside.

 Volunteering together as a family is one of the greatest bonding experiences you can have.
-Many families make a tradition out of it, including this family who volunteers each year in memory of one of their family members who was a proud Habitat supporter.
+Many families make a tradition out of it, including this family that volunteers each year in memory of one of their family members who was a proud Habitat supporter.

 - Fun DIY holiday decorations